andyglick/knife-api/README.md

 # Knife-API

-Decided to change the name of this gem from knife-dsl to knife-api because this gem exposes methods from the knife cli gem and makes them available to ruby code.
+Decided to change the name of this gem from knife-dsl to knife-api because the gem exposes methods from knife, the workhorse command line tool from the chef system and makes the methods available to ruby code.
 A library that lets you drive a command line tool programmaticly offers an API and is not a DSL.

 A small library that lets you drive Chef's `knife` programmatically